Rabbi Amy Bigman

 Since returning to Michigan, Rabbi Bigman has continued her efforts in this area; she served as a member of the board, and as president, of the now-defunct Michigan RCRC affiliate and served on the national board of Faith Aloud, a pro-choice interfaith organization.

-Rabbi Bigman is the founder and past-coordinator of the East Lansing Area Clergy Association (now called the Interfaith Clergy Association of Greater Lansing).
+Rabbi Bigman is the founder and was the coordinator for its first three years of the East Lansing Area Clergy Association (now called the Interfaith Clergy Association of Greater Lansing).
 Most years she serves on the Interfaith Thanksgiving Service committee for the clergy association.
 She also represents the Jewish community at the annual Interfaith Day held each February and on numerous panels throughout the community.
+Rabbi Bigman speaks at many houses of worship in our community and welcomes to our temple building visitors from houses of worship, colleges, and schools.
+She enjoys meeting with these various groups as they learn about Judaism and about our temple.

-Rabbi Bigman served for six years as the clergy representative on the Personal Health and Sexuality Education Advisory Board for Okemos Public Schools and for has served for five years in the same position for the Sex Education Advisory Board for East Lansing Public Schools.
+Rabbi Bigman served for six years as the clergy representative on the Personal Health and Sexuality Education Advisory Board for Okemos Public Schools and has served for seven years in the same position for the Sex Education Advisory Board for East Lansing Public Schools.

 Rabbi Bigman is thrilled to be back in her home state where her loyalties to the Detroit Red Wings, Tigers, and other teams are not questioned, but rather cheered.
 Of course, her allegiance to the University of Michigan – Go Blue! – is somewhat questioned by her many pro-Michigan State congregants, but she handles it with good cheer.